 Whilst we continued to focus on console games, still hoping to crack the American games market, there was still a good opportunity to produce another Dizzy Adventure game for the European computer games market.

-*last until Wonderful Dizzy hopefully coming in 2020 - 28 years later.
+*last until Wonderful Dizzy December 2020 - 28 years later.

 Crystal Kingdom Dizzy Remake on the Spectrum